Tour Length

 Emma is an award-winning travel writer for Rough Guides, National Geographic Traveller, Travel Africa magazine and The Independent.

-Grasslands dotted with graceful acacias, hundreds of big cats and enough natural drama to keep wildlife documentary film-makers busy year after year – the Masai Mara has it all.
+Grasslands dotted with graceful acacias, hundreds of big cats and enough natural drama to keep wildlife documentary filmmakers busy year after year – the Masai Mara has it all.
 It also has some highly alluring and charismatic places to...

 Stuart is a travel writer and author of numerous Lonely Planet guidebooks, including 'Kenya', 'Rwanda' and 'Tanzania'.

-East Africa at its Exotic Best
+East Africa at Its Best

 Nowhere else sums up the East African dream like the Masai Mara.
-Always the best place in Kenya to see huge herds of grazers and a seemingly endless procession of carnivores big and small the Masai Mara is the one place in East Africa I...
+Always the best place in Kenya to see huge herds of grazers and a seemingly endless procession of carnivores big and small, the Masai Mara is the one place in East Africa I...